 - Case Labeling: includes simple label applicators up to high-speed label printer applicators; bar coding machines, laser marking equipment, customized labels, and thermal transfer ribbons

-- Case Packing: reduces labor intensive processes and packs cases more efficiently and more consistently
+- Case Packing: reduces labor-intensive processes and packs the cases more efficiently and more consistently

 - Hand-Held and Tabletop Packaging Equipment: this includes applications like twist tie machines, bag openers, and label dispensers, to speed up production processes